 Madpeper Blessing gets it name from the Madison/Culpeper County line that passes through the property.
 You can camp in either Madison County or Culpeper County or even BOTH at the same time.
 Our effort to purchase the land and build our home was a 4 year exercise in determination and tenacity.
 In June 2016, the land was blessed.
 A directional sign posted at the entrance directed guests to the "Madpeper Blessing" and the name stuck.
 Our intent has always been to develop a farm on this 13-acre open hay field where family and friends can experience the peace and beautiful views of the Blue Ridge, including Skyline Drive and Old Rag.

 Bring your camping gear and stay a while.
 Watch the sun rise to the tree lined east and watch the sun go to sleep over the Blue Ridge.
 Listen for wild turkey, snorting deer and morning rooster crows or watch the evening fire flies dance.
+For quick walk, head down the road to Novum Baptist Church and take in the view of Novum's little valley.
 For avid hikers, take a 7-mile hike to the Robinson River or take a 20 minute drive to the Old Rag trail head and wave to us from the top.
 Book your date on the full moon and bask in its glow or check the meteor shower schedule.
 Cook on the charcoal grill and eat at the picnic table, the same table we used when we first started camping there.

 For those who want to experience nature but would like to venture into town, you will enjoy the history, wineries and shops of both Madison (15 minutes south) and Culpeper (15 minutes north).
 Skyline Drive Swift Run Gap entrance is 30 miles away, where you can experience the amazing views in all directions.